Overview

 The Institutional Archive of the American Academy in Rome was established in 1992 with the aim of collecting, preserving, maintaining, and providing access to records which document the origins, evolution, activities, and accomplishments of the Academy and its surrounding community.
 Based in the New York office, the archive consists of over 500 linear feet of paper and electronic records, including correspondence, meeting minutes, reports, plans, publications, photographs, oral histories, audio and video recordings, architectural drawings, newspaper clippings, and ephemera.
 Of particular interest are the “Fellows Files”—approximately 80 linear feet of application materials, correspondence, and other documentation related to the Academy’s distinguished fellows, dating back to 1902.

 Since 1965, AAR has collaborated with the Smithsonian Institution’s Archives of American Art (AAA), completing four deposits of materials, with materials ranging in date from 1855 to 2012.
 Included are the records of the Academy’s predecessor institutions—the American School of Architecture in Rome and the American School of Classical Studies in Rome—as well as the records of executive staff, faculty, and Board of Trustees.
-A portion of the records from 1855 to 1981 have been digitized from microfilm and are accessible through the Institutional Archives or on the AAA website.
+A portion of the records from 1855 to 1981 have been digitized from microfilm and are accessible through the Institutional Archive or on the AAA website.

 To view all Academy materials at the Archives of American Art, please visit the AAA website.